 On September 1, 2017, the Association Agreement between Ukraine and the EU entered into force in full.

-On October 1, 2017, new autonomous trade preferences were granted to Ukraine by the EU for a number of Ukrainian agricultural goods, which will be valid for 3 years.
-From January 1, 2018, additional trade preferences for wheat, corn and barley were introduced.
+On October 1, 2017, new autonomous trade preferences were granted to Ukraine by the EU for a number of Ukrainian agricultural goods.
+They remained valid for 3 years until September, 30, 2020.
+From January 1, 2018, and till December, 31, 2020 additional trade preferences for wheat, corn and barley were also in force.

 DCFTA is supervised by the Association Committee in Trade Configuration and its 4 subcommittees: